Nexmo/nexmo-developer/_tutorials/voice-alerts.md

 * The public URL of your application
 * An array of names and numbers of the people who should receive the broadcast message

-> Also check that you have the key generated when you created the application saved in `private.key` in the top level of the project.
+> Also, check that you have the key generated when you created the application saved in `private.key` in the top level of the project.

 You will also need to run `composer install` to bring in the project dependencies.
 This includes the [Nexmo PHP library](https://github.com/nexmo/nexmo-php) which offers some helper code to make working with the Nexmo APIs easier.